joyeusenoelle/in-nomine-quickplay/other/ababwa.md

 # ABABWA

+*In Disney's "Aladdin", the title character asks the Genie to make him a prince -- not to give him the trappings of princedom.
+The Genie turns Aladdin into Prince Ali of Ababwa.*

+*So what happens when Ali and his retinue never come home?*

 You are residents of a wealthy kingdom in the desert.
 Months ago, your Prince led a delegation to a nearby kingdom to woo its ruler's daughter, a reclusive princess.
 He never returned and the entire delegation has vanished.
 It's up to you to figure out what happened to him!

 ## SKILLS AND ROLLS